Justin Wedes

 Justin Wedes (born March 20, 1986) is an entrepreneur, community organizer and social justice activist.
 He is a former member of the Occupy Wall Street movement, founding member of the Detroit Water Brigade and CEO of The Liberati Group, a strategic communications firm, and Flow Video a production company specializing in Education and Non Profits.

-His history before Occupy Wall Street includes leaving his position as a teacher with the NYC Board of Education when caught forging documents.
-Wedes "quit his job as a city public school teacher after getting caught red-handed falsifying time sheets."
-Wedes "cut and pasted" the signature of a supervisor onto his time sheets while applying for a national education grant.

-Wedes is also well-known for hijacking the Occupy Wall Street twitter account.
-Wedes changed the password without letting the other administrators know, so that he could retain sole control of the account.

 Early life and education

 Justin Wedes was born in Huntington Woods, Michigan a suburb of Detroit.
 He attended Berkley High School, graduating class valedictorian in 2004.

 Wedes graduated from the University of Michigan in 2008 with a Bachelor of Science in Physics and Linguistics with High Honors.
 From 2007 - 2008, Justin was an organizer with the Rural Migrant Outreach Program.
 Wedes continued his education from 2008 - 2010 at Pace University earning his Master of Education in Adolescent Science Education.